 Lay the flowers out on the work surface and place the objects to be sorted next to them.
 Then invite the children to sort the objects to the appropriate flower petal.

 My son had a great time doing this and actually wanted to do it more than once.
-I love that we can make several different flowers and pull them out over and over again this spring.
+I love that we can make several different flowers and pull them out over and over again this spring to practice beginning sounds.
 We can even change up the toys we use to keep it fresh and exciting!
 You can also ask what other words that start with the letters.

 BIO: Danielle is a former elementary teacher, a mom of two and now shares playful learning activities at Mom Inspired Life.
 Check out her Alphabet Activities for Preschoolers and make sure you subscribe to her newsletter to receive activities straight to your inbox!
 You can also follow her on Facebook, Pinterest, or Instagram.